 - daily exercise.

-Face coverings are also recommended in situations where maintaining 1.5 metres of physical distance is not possible in enclosed spaces.
+Face masks are also recommended in situations where maintaining 1.5 metres of physical distance is not possible in enclosed spaces.

-For information about face coverings, visit the Department of Health and Human Services (DHHS) website
+For information about face masks, visit the Department of Health and Human Services website

-Face coverings for staff and students in schools
+Face masks for staff and students in schools

-All school-based staff must wear face coverings at school, and when travelling to and from school.
+All school-based staff must wear a face mask at school, and when travelling to and from school.

 Teachers and education support staff

-Teachers and education support staff will not be required to wear face coverings while teaching, but those who wish to do so, can.
-Teachers should wear face coverings in other areas of the school when not teaching (for example, in the staffroom, on yard duty and when providing first aid or taking temperatures), and when travelling to and from school.
+Teachers and education support staff will not be required to wear face masks while teaching, but those who wish to do so, can.
+Teachers should wear a face mask in other areas of the school when not teaching (for example, in the staffroom, on yard duty and when providing first aid or taking temperatures), and when travelling to and from school.

 specific exemptions from these requirements.